 To be considered for admission to an undergraduate program, applicants must submit the following:

 International students must self-certify as to successful completion of the equivalent of Grade 12 in a U.S. secondary school and provide evidence of successful completion of a program considered to be equivalent to an accredited high school diploma or GED certificate.
 Your international academic transcript must be evaluated and certified by a National Association of Credential Evaluation Services member organization.
-Please request that the certifying organization’s report be sent directly to the registrar at Waldorf College.
+Please request that the certifying organization’s report be sent directly to the registrar at Waldorf University.

 International Students who are citizens of a country where English is not the primary language are required to submit one of the following prior to admission: